-All Truett students may apply for financial assistance on a need basis.
-This assistance is composed primarily of student loans.
-In order to be considered for need-based financial assistance, applicants are encouraged to file the FAFSA as soon as possible after January 1, using the prior year's income information.
-Visit FAFSA online at www.fafsa.ed.gov, using information from the prior year's income tax return and Baylor's school code of 003545.
+All Truett students may apply for financial assistance which is comprised primarily of student loans.
+In order to be considered for federal aid, please complete the Free Application for Federal Student Aid (FAFSA).

+All federal aid applicants are encouraged to file the FAFSA as soon as possible after Jan.
+1, using the prior year's income information.
+Completing your financial aid file and the admission process by March 1 will enable Baylor University to notify you of your financial aid eligibility before your fall bill is due.

+You can complete the FAFSA onine at www.fafsa.gov.
+Complete the FAFSA using the information from your actual tax return from the prior year.
+Baylor's school code is 003545.